 In this architecture, the LICF is both the bus controller and the discovery mechanism for all things LI in the network.
 One of the benefits of a bus architecture is that POIs and MF/DFs can be instantiated dynamically, under the control of the LICF.
 The LI layer thus can keep up with the highly dynamic service chain instantiation and modification enabled by 5G.
 In this architecture, the LICF serves as both bus controller, managing the sources and sinks of the LI information (both IRI and CC), and as a discovery mechanism that all the LI-related functions utilize at start-up and during runtime to keep track of ever-changing LI-impacting network conditions.
 The LICF maintains the “lay of the land” for the whole carrier network, and is centralized functionally, but certainly can, and should, be implemented in a redundant, distributed manner.

-Editor’s Note: Particular attention needs to be paid to the NRF-LICF interface.
-It is possible, even likely, that the service interface of the NRF as defined by SA2 will not contain all the information required by the LICF to perform its function.
-A deep analysis of the requirements on this interface is the next logical

-step.

 The POI on the UPF is doing double duty, pushing LI product both to the CC bus, and the IRI bus (e.g., for packet data header reporting) if needed.

 Editor’s Note: Provisionally, all NFs are shown with associated POIs, but as this document evolves, it is expected that POIs that are not supported by use cases will be eliminated (for example, it is likely a POI will not be needed on the UDSF, but it is shown for now out of an abundance of caution.